 I demand the best from my teams, and over time, I started demanding the same from myself.
 The thing that still gets under my skin the most is watching someone who doesn't care or isn't trying.
 I care too much not to care.

 Philly sports taught me to fight until the 27th out.
 To push until the final quarter hits 0:00.
 To keep showing up, no matter how much it hurts.
-That’s who I am.
-That’s who I’ll always be.
+That relentlessness shows up in my design work, my client relationships, and every project I take on.